Abandoned quarry is an epic swimming hole one hour from Toronto

 The Elora Quarry has been a designated conservation area since the mid 1970s, but it's been a popular spot to swim for locals pretty much since the quarry closed.
 It's as dramatic a place as you'll find for a dip within such close proximity to Toronto.

-The cliffs that surround the two acre swimming area reach 12 metres (40 feet) high and provide a stunning backdrop for those sunbathing on the sandy beach that was built when the area was opened to the public.
+The cliffs that surround the two-acre swimming area reach 12 metres (40 feet) high and provide a stunning backdrop for those sunbathing on the sandy beach, which was built when the area was opened to the public.

-On occasion, people jump into the swimming hole from the surrounding cliffs, but thos practice is strictly forbidden and will get you tossed from the park.
+On occasion, people jump into the swimming hole from the surrounding cliffs, but this practice is strictly forbidden and will get you tossed from the park.
 Besides, the beach is actually really nice here.
 Make sure to arrive early in the day to snag a good spot.

 If you're not in the mood to hit the water, which generally doesn't warm up to comfortable swimming temperatures until late June, there's a sizeable picnic area where you can barbecue as well as a one kilometre trail that loops around the top of the quarry.

 In general, the water is very clean here.
-It's tested weekly during the summer, and in 2016 it had a 97 per cent pass rate.
+It's tested weekly during the summer, and has a 95 per cent pass rate.
 It can get quite busy on summer weekends, but you always have the option of swimming to the stony outcropping where there are fewer people.

-The park is open the first Saturday in June until Labour Day from 10 a.m. to 8 p.m. on weekends and 11 a.m. to 8 p.m. on weekdays.
-A day-use pass costs $6.50.
+The park is open from the beginning of June until Labour Day from 10 a.m. to 8 p.m. on weekends and 11 a.m. to 8 p.m. on weekdays.
+A day-use pass costs $10.

 Join the conversation Load comments